 Study of aircraft aerodynamics, rigging and assembly, aircraft sheet metal structures and welding technology.
 Also the study of cabin atmosphere systems, fuel systems, and line maintenance, level information on aircraft instruments.
 Each of these areas will be accompanied with appropriate laboratory time.
-Meets at Gavilan College Aviation Department, 490 Skylane Drive, Hollister Airport, Hollister.
 Basic hand tools required.
 Details at the first class meeting.